DHTMLX/docs-suite/docs/timepicker/api/timepicker_valueformat_config.md

 # valueFormat

-@short: defines the format of the value to be applied when working with TimePicker events
+@short: Optional.
+Defines the format of the value to be applied when working with TimePicker events

 @signature: {'valueFormat?: "string" | "timeObject";'}